 - Test command: pnpm test --filter auth.

-- Coding style: see @./docs/coding-conventions.md before suggesting changes.
+- Coding style: follow docs/coding-conventions.md before suggesting changes.

+Mid-session edits.
 CLAUDE.md is read at session start.
-If you edit it during a session, Claude is still operating on the old copy.
-Either restart the session, or paste the updated section into the chat and say “this replaces the corresponding section of CLAUDE.md for the rest of this session”.
+If you edit it during a session, either restart, or run /memory and re-open the file, then paste the changed section into chat and say “this replaces the corresponding section of CLAUDE.md for the rest of this session.”
+Good news: after a /compact, project-root CLAUDE.md is re-read from disk and re-injected automatically, so compaction does not lose it (nested subdirectory files reload only when Claude next reads that subtree).

-• Run a prompt that depends on a specific CLAUDE.md rule (e.g., “install a new dep”) and confirm Claude uses the correct command.
+- Run a prompt that depends on a specific rule (e.g. “install a new dep”) and confirm Claude uses the correct command.

-• Spawn a subagent and verify it honors the same rule.
+- Dispatch a subagent and verify it honors the same rule, or that you inlined the rule.

 Long-term prevention

-• Periodically run a cold-start probe: open a fresh session and ask Claude to confirm it sees the project file.
+- Periodically run a cold-start probe: open a fresh session, run

 Common pitfalls

-• Putting team conventions in ~/.claude/CLAUDE.md so they apply “everywhere”, then wondering why a new teammate’s Claude does not know them.
+~/.claude/CLAUDE.mdso they apply “everywhere,” then wondering why a teammate’s Claude does not know them (that file is machine-local). - Using

-• Using Claude.md or claude.md because the IDE auto-completed it that way.
+Claude.mdorclaude.mdbecause the IDE auto-completed it that way. - Wrapping an

-• Forgetting that a misunderstanding of project architecture is often just a CLAUDE.md miss, not a model failure.
+- Treating a misunderstanding of project architecture as a model failure when it is often just a

 FAQ